jongeoand/poker-engine/README.md

 Active development is focused on the CLI layer — the interactive session, panel-based layout engine, and multi-view analysis output.
 The panel system was recently implemented and will support richer dashboards combining hand maps, summaries, transition reports, and debug views.
 Not everything is wired up yet; there is some basic panel integration with interactive sessions, but it is not yet complete.

 Another area of active development is implementing more mapping and symbolic representations for the visual grammar of the CLI.

+The current state is basically an interactive test of all the currently implemented features, but requires more testing and thought about the ways different commands are combined.
+Development is still very early stages.

 ## Build